Chas McCormick Player Props: Astros vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins allowed 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- The Twins surrendered 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- The Twins are sending Gray (1-0) to make his second start of the season.
+- Ryan (1-0) pitches for the Twins to make his second start of the season.

-- His last appearance came on Saturday against the Kansas City Royals, when the right-hander went five scoreless innings while allowing three hits.
+- His most recent appearance was on Sunday against the Kansas City Royals, when the righty tossed six innings, surrendering one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.